-Diane founded SupportEd (formerly DSF Consulting) in 2011 as a way to serve all stakeholders who work to help ELs realize their full potential.
-At SupportEd, Diane serves as project lead for all the team’s work and communicates directly with clients.
-Some recent projects include developing a suite of five blended EL professional development modules for the National Education Association, creating a set of English language proficiency standards for adults and an online training module for the U.S. Department Education in partnership with the American Institutes for Research, revising the P-12 Professional Teaching Standards for TESOL International Association, and providing ESOL program support and technical assistance to the Syracuse City School District (NY).
-Diane is an author of four books, a blogger for the Colorín Colorado website, and a frequent keynote presenter on EL education at conferences across North America.
-Diane was a research associate at George Washington University’s Center for Excellence and Equity in Education, spent a decade as an ESOL teacher, dual language assessment teacher, and ESOL assessment specialist in Fairfax County Public Schools, VA, and taught English in Mexico and Germany.
-Diane earned her Ph.D. in Multilingual/Multicultural Education with an emphasis in Literacy at George Mason University.
+Diane Staehr Fenner, Ph.D., is the president of SupportEd and founded the company in 2011 as a way to serve educators who work to help multilingual learners (MLs) realize their full potential.
+Dr. Staehr Fenner is an author of six books (including Culturally Responsive Teaching for Multilingual Learners: Tools for Equity, Unlocking English Learners’ Potential: Strategies for Making Content Accessible, and Advocating for English Learners: A Guide for Educators).
+She is a frequent keynote presenter on ML education at conferences across North America.
+She spent a decade as an ESOL teacher, dual language assessment teacher, and ESOL assessment specialist in Fairfax County Public Schools, VA and taught English in Mexico and Germany.
+She earned her Ph.D. in Multilingual/Multicultural Education with an emphasis in Literacy at George Mason University.
 She earned her MAT in TESOL at the School for International Training and her Masters in German at Penn State University.
-She lives in Fairfax, VA with her husband, three elementary age kids who are in a Spanish immersion program in their public school, a dog, a few fish, and an elderly hamster.
-Diane speaks fluent Spanish and German, grew up on a dairy farm in New York State’s Finger Lakes region, and is a first-generation college graduate.
+She lives in Fairfax, VA with her husband and three school-age kids who learned math and science through Spanish in their public elementary school.
+Dr. Staehr Fenner grew up on a dairy farm in New York State’s Finger Lakes region and is a first-generation college graduate.

 Sydney began working for SupportEd as a way to build on her passion for advocacy and educational equity for ELs that flourished during her time as an ESOL teacher.
-Sydney has significant experience in developing and conducting interactive professional development for teachers of ELs.
+She is the co-author of two books (Culturally Responsive Teaching for Multilingual Learners: Tools for Equity and Unlocking English Learners’ Potential: Strategies for Making Content Accessible).
+She has significant experience in developing and conducting interactive professional development for teachers of ELs.
 Sydney led a project for the National Education Association to create and pilot blended professional development modules focused on the instruction and assessment of ELs, advocacy for ELs, second language acquisition, and culture.
 She has also created and facilitated professional development that focuses on research-based strategies to support ELs’ language development and academic achievement for teachers in multiple states.
 Sydney also brings significant experience developing curriculum, writing literature reviews, and facilitating working group meetings.
 For the U.S. Department Education in partnership with the American Institutes for Research, Sydney helped convene a panel to select a set of English language proficiency standards for adults and is leading the development of an online module to provide training on the standards.
 For TESOL International Association, Sydney summarized the findings of an expert standards committee to write standards for short-term certificate programs and conducted a literature review to support the standards.
 Sydney brings extensive instructional experience, having taught ESOL/English as a Foreign Language for over 15 years.
 She taught most recently in Falls Church, VA where she was also the K-12 ESOL Curriculum and Instruction Resource Teacher for the district.
 Sydney earned her Ph.D. in Multilingual/Multicultural Education at George Mason University and her MAT in TESOL at the School for International Training.
 She lives in Scranton, Pennsylvania with her husband, two daughters, and one cat.
 Sydney had her own experiences with language learning while living and teaching in Argentina, Guinea, and Indonesia.

 Teddi joined SupportEd so that she could apply her expertise as a successful district level administrator in Fairfax County Public Schools, the tenth largest school district in the US, to other districts who are experiencing growth in their EL population.
-Teddi primarily provides program support and technical assistance to the Syracuse City School District (NY) as they implement new state policies affecting their population of ELs and scale up their dual language programs.
+Teddi primarily provides technical assistance and program development support to school districts across the country.
+As a Senior Consultant for SupportEd, she has assisted Los Angeles Unified School District (CA), Syracuse City School District (NY), Jefferson County Public Schools (KY), and Reading School District (PA) in developing their English Learner (EL) Master Plans.
 Teddi has also provided research support to a national study on dual language program implementation and policy in partnership with the American Institutes for Research.
-As director of Office of Language Acquisition and Title I in Fairfax County Public Schools, Teddi developed, implemented, and supervised successful Dual Language Immersion, ESOL, World Languages and Title I programs.
+As director of the Office of Language Acquisition and Title I in Fairfax County Public Schools, Teddi developed, implemented, and supervised successful Dual Language Immersion, ESOL, World Languages and Title I programs.
 During her tenure in FCPS, former limited English proficient students who had become English proficient performed at or above the level of their other English proficient peers on state assessments in language arts, mathematics, science, and social studies.
 Teddi has served as an expert panel member on numerous projects for the U.S. Department of Education.
 Prior to her twenty-four year tenure in Fairfax, she was the assistant director of the national information center on English learner education, the National Clearinghouse for English Language Acquisition (NCELA – formerly National Clearinghouse for Bilingual Education).
 Teddi has taught ESOL and Spanish in the US and abroad and holds a B.A. from Duke University in Spanish and Secondary Education, an M.S. in Applied Linguistics from Georgetown University, and an M.A. from Middlebury College in Spanish Language, Literature and Culture.
 She grew up in a home where modern Greek was spoken, lived and studied in Spain for several years and now lives with her husband near Washington, D.C.
 Teddi loves playing the violin and guitar, cooking, international travel, and foreign films.